If you haven’t checked out part 1, here it is:

 From my research into popular food stores in London I found the average dressing put about 200 calories on the total content, mostly from sugar and fat.

-For those of you who avoid dressing, remember that a salad needs a protein source, either from meat or nuts, or to be a side dish to a meal containing protein, for it to be beneficial.
+For those of you who avoid dressing, remember that a salad ideally needs a protein source.
+This could be either from meat, fish, nuts or dairy.

-You need protein at every meal otherwise your muscles will waste away, your metabolism will slow and you’ll find it harder to burn calories – normally the opposite aim for those who opt for a salad.
+It’s beneficial to have protein at every meal to sufficiently feed your muscles.
+Low protein diets slow your metabolism and you’ll find it harder to burn calories – normally the opposite aim for those who opt for a salad.

 Be careful of high-calorie dressings and make sure you have a salad with a protein source.